-Every regulated firm runs on evidence.Most engineering teams produce none.
+Every regulated firm runs on evidence.
+Most engineering teams produce none.

 Regulated industries have a structural evidence problem.

-Every compliance framework — SOC 2 Type II, ISO 27001, HIPAA, PCI-DSS, NYDFS Part 500, DORA, SR 11-7, FFIEC IT Examination, GDPR — asks the same fundamental question: can you prove that your systems behaved the way your controls claim they do?
+very compliance framework — SOC 2 Type II, ISO 27001, HIPAA, PCI-DSS, NYDFS Part 500, DORA, SR 11-7, FFIEC IT Examination, GDPR — asks the same fundamental question: can you prove that your systems behaved the way your controls claim they do?
 Auditors don't want to be convinced.
 They want to be shown.
 And what they want to be shown is evidence.

 But the way most engineering teams produce evidence today is manual reconstruction at audit time.
 Someone opens Jira, exports tickets.
 Someone else copies Slack threads into a wiki page.
 A third person runs queries against production logs and pastes the results into Google Docs.
 The evidence exists, but it's scattered across systems, edited after the fact, and unverifiable.

-The architectural insight behind Déjà is that evidence has to be produced at the moment the event occurs, not reconstructed afterward.
+— Déjà · founding thesis · 2025The architectural insight behind Déjà is that evidence has to be produced at the moment the event occurs, not reconstructed afterward.
 A signed receipt issued when a production incident is causally attributed to a specific PR — and immutable after issuance — is fundamentally different from a postmortem written three days later.
-The first is evidence.
-The second is narration.

-Four principles · from insight to architecture
+Our principles · from concept to architecture

 Principles that shape what we ship.